Skip to main content

 • Assignee: Their own name

-Every time they open the Risksheet, the view is pre-filtered to show only the items requiring their attention.
+Every time they open the risksheet, the view is pre-filtered to show only the items requiring their attention.
 No manual re-filtering is needed.

 Scenario 2: FMEA Analysis by System Component

-An engineer working on a specific subsystem filters the Risksheet to show only Failure Modes related to their component:
+An engineer working on a specific subsystem filters the risksheet to show only failure modes related to their component:

 • System Requirement column: Filter to show only linked items for “Braking System”